-Our friends had us to this rental to enjoy the pool, etc one evening.
+Our friends invinted us to their rental, Zula Siesta, to enjoy the pool one evening.
 We saw the results of an extensive renovation process, and it was gorgeous and inviting.

 It sleeps up to 16 people, with an en suite in every room.
 The kitchen and living space are huge (see photo above), and there is great entertainment space below with a heated pool and hot tub.

-There is a washer and dryer, grill, hammocks, beach equipment…and it’s super duper close to the beach on the gulf size!
+There is a washer and dryer, grill, hammocks, beach equipment…and it’s super duper close to the beach on the Gulf side!